 RPC has traditionally been best known for its core litigation practice, making up over half of its workload.
 Wake up at the back!
 OK, this doesn't sound too sexy.
 But have no fear - there's more to RPC than meets the eye.

 This means that it can support a variety of rather sexier departments.
-Its punchy media litigation practice has previously acted for The Telegraph Group, the Mirror Group and the Guardian as well as Associated Newspapers (and it seems there's plenty of defamation defending to do).
-The nature of the work means it is frequently in the papers.
-Work on Wembley stadium and the batch of Harry Potter books that went missing are just two examples of headline-chasing stuff.
-And it was hired to draw up the post-Leveson press regulations, which was a nice bit of business.
+Its punchy media litigation practice has previously acted for The Telegraph Group, the Mirror Group and the Guardian as well as Associated Newspapers (and it seems there's plenty of defamation defending to do), and the nature of the work means it is frequently in the papers.
+Recent highlights include the technology team advising Facebook, a long-standing client, on the launch of its Oversight Board, the tech and competition teams advising Google on the claim by Fortnite developer Epic Games, and instructions from the administrators of Corbin & King on the sale of the Wolseley and the Delaunay (both ROF faves).

 Here's a summary of what its people had to say:

 Staff said the firm "is good at identifying talent and promoting and supporting it", but "you may have to push a little for things to move a little more swiftly".